-Netball, football, rugby, handball, table tennis, basketball, rounders, cricket, dance and athletics.
+Netball, football, rugby, handball, table tennis, basketball, rounders, cricket, dance, athletics and outdoor adventurous activities.

 Pupils will tackle complex and demanding physical activities.
 They will be involved in a range of activities that develop personal fitness and promote an active, healthy lifestyle in and beyond their life at Barking Abbey.

 In years 9,10 and 11 students will continue to develop their confidence, motivation, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.
 This is done by ensuring lessons are both engaging and purposeful.
 The key goal in KS4 is to ensure that students have the ability, understanding and confidence to continue sport and exercise beyond Barking Abbey.